ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

 - Use [Discord](https://discord.com/) to effectively communicate about technology in the following fashion:
-    - Using the correct public channel, post a question that includes source code segments, screenshots, and a description of the steps taken in an attempt to solve a problem.
+    - the correct public channel, post a question that includes source code segments, screenshots, and a description of the steps taken in an attempt to solve a problem.
     - Answer questions that were posted in a public channel, responding with